ucu-cs/template_asm/task.md

 ```
 struct linked_list_node
 {
+    int64_t data;
     struct linked_list_node* next;
-    int64_t data;
 };
 ```
 remarks: <br>
-Note that, unlike in 18th task, linked list is passed by value and not as a pointer.
+Note that the structure differs from the one given in 18th task.

 20. Given an unsigned 2-byte value, convert it to a sequence of 4 ASCII characters, representing the value in hexadecimal.<br>
 function prototype